Akshita1414/Clustering_Akshita_102203527/README.md

 - PCA helps with dimensionality reduction and visualization.
 - Best results often come from combining transformation + normalization + PCA.

----

-Let me know if you want this in a downloadable format or want to include plots later!